Mini-Lathe Beginners

 bandsaw blade from supplier

 A new bandsaw arrives in a nice neat coil.
 This coil is a spring!
 If you do not take care, it will *snap* open and slash your arm or face in the process.
 I have never found a good safe way of opening one of these blades.
-My prefered method is to find an empty room with a door.
+My preferred method is to find an empty room with a door.
 Stand outside the door and hold the door open about 1/2 an inch.
 Slide the coiled up bandsaw blade through the narrow gap and it will *ping* open inside the empty room without taking a chunk of flesh out of your face. position of top hand when changing bandsaw blade

 position of bottom hand when changing bandsaw blade